Although the government promised to help businesses struggling with coronavirus-related debt.

 The UK’s budget watchdog on Tuesday warned that Britain’s GDP could crash by 35 per cent in the second quarter of the year.
 The collapsing economy has placed huge financial strain on households and businesses.

-The reasons why businesses can’t access the funds?
+Reasons why businesses can’t access the funds?

 Unfortunately, it seems that the government-lead funding schemes aren’t as accessible as many of us first thought they may have been, and many businesses are still seeing their applications denied.
 According to the British Chambers of Commerce, only 2% of UK firms have successfully secured funding via CBILS, with many struggling with the eligibility criteria, and banks’ insistence on personal guarantees and interest rates.